dinhomathias/Amc/Frequently-Asked-Questions.md

 But how to get the updates into your bot process?
 For many cases a simple approach is to check for updates every x seconds.
 You can use the [`JobQueue`](Extensions---JobQueue) for that.
 If you can get the updates via a webhook, you can implement a custom webhook that handles both the Telegram and your custom updates.
-Please have a look at [this example](https://github.com/python-telegram-bot/python-telegram-bot/tree/master/examples#customwebhookbotpy) that showcases how that can be done.
+Please have a look at [customwebhookbot.py](https://docs.python-telegram-bot.org/en/stable/examples.html#examples-customwebhookbot) example that showcases how that can be done.
-If your 3rd party service requires some other setup for fetching updates, that surely also be combined with PTB.
+If your third-party service requires some other setup for fetching updates, that surely also be combined with PTB.
 Keep in mind that you basically only need access to the `(application/context).update_queue`.

 ### Why am I getting `ImportError: cannot import name 'XY' from 'telegram'`?